UKDRI/ScoreREMGUI/installation_support/Installation_support.md

 ![python](https://github.com/KiranKGR/ScoreREMGUI/assets/94359263/f15ce5ce-5235-42aa-83d3-ab4431d81f81)

 Type `Python.exe` in the Windows search.
 Right-click on `Python.exe` and choose "Open file location."
 Copy the path to the folder (see image below).
+(Similar operations can performed in other OS's to get the path)

 ![copyfilepath](https://github.com/KiranKGR/ScoreREMGUI/assets/94359263/067edd7b-9fd8-4ee2-9136-ae5467d98e89)